How Can Home Builders Manage Leads And Track Conversions?

 - Construction begins

-- Builder takes customer on site visits, as needed
+- The builder takes the customer on-site visits, as needed

 - Home is ready